mdn/browsercompat/api.md

 }
 ```

-Here's an example of a non-canonical feature:
+Here's an example of a non-canonically named feature:

 ```http
 GET /features/191 HTTP/1.1